mozilla-spidermonkey/spidermonkey.dev/_posts/2025-10-28-iongraph-web.md

 It is important to note that dummy nodes participate fully in this system.
 If for example you have two side-by-side loops, straightening the left loop's backedge will push the right loop to the side, avoiding overlaps and preserving the graph's visual structure.

 We do not reach a fixed point with this strategy, nor do we attempt to.
-We find that if you continue to repeatedly apply these particular layout passes, nodes will wander to the right forever.
+I find that if you continue to repeatedly apply these particular layout passes, nodes will wander to the right forever.
 Instead, the layout passes are hand-tuned to produce decent-looking results for most of the graphs we look at on a regular basis.
 That said, this could certainly be improved, especially for larger graphs which do benefit from more iterations.

 At the end of this step, all nodes have a fixed X-coordinate and will not be modified further.